Tokocrypto/TKO-Smart-Contract/README.md

 This repo contains Solidity smart contract code for Tokocrypto Token (TKO), standards-compliant tokens on Binance Smart Chain.
 Adhering to standards allows other contract developers to easily incorporate your token into their applications.

-The repo currently implements BEP20 tokens adopt from CAKE Token, and more may be added in the future.

 * Official Website: www.tokocrypto.com
 * Official Token Website:
   *  www.tkotoken.com (coming soon)